Geothermal areas in Lassen Volcanic National Park: Boiling Springs Lake

 Just northwest of Terminal Geyser, large, warm-water Boiling Springs Lake has many hot springs, mudpots, and fumaroles along its west shore.
 Unlike the more heavily visited areas of the park, this area is not developed with boardwalks or signs and offers a chance to view thermal features in a more natural setting.

 In 2012, scientists studying the viruses in Boiling Springs Lake found the first known case of a natural hybrid or "chimera" virus, apparently made of two very different groups of viruses that recombined into a single organism.
 They named this "mythological beast of a virus" the "Boiling Springs Lake RNA−DNA Hybrid Virus" or "BSL−RDHV".
-The study showed there is still much to learn about how viruses can evolve.BioMed Central Limited (18 April 2012).
-"Could a newly discovered viral genome change what we thought we knew about virus evolution?"
-ScienceDaily.
-Retrieved March 31, 2020.
+The study showed there is still much to learn about how viruses can evolve.
 Other types of viral hybrids have since been found elsewhere, and are called the CHIV group ("chimeric viruses").